-In most women, childbirth begins spontaneously, which is to say that the contractions start naturally.
-However, in some cases, delivery must be induced in consultation with the parents, e.g. because the woman is past her due date, because the woman's water has broken but contractions have not started yet, or because of pregnancy-related high blood pressure or pregnancy-related diabetes if the infant is estimated to be either large or small for gestational age.
+In most women, labour begins spontaneously, which is to say that the contractions start naturally.
+However, in some cases, delivery must be induced in consultation with the parents, e.g. because the woman is past her due date, because the woman's water has broken but contractions have not started yet, or because of pregnancy-related high blood pressure or pregnancy-related diabetes.